digipres/awesome-digital-preservation/README.md

 These tools run entirely in your web browser, so no data is sent anywhere.

 - [Siegfried JS](https://siegfried-js.glitch.me/) - This runs the Siegfried format identification tool on your files in your browser.
+- [](https://gchq.github.io/CyberChef/) - The Cyber Swiss Army Knife.
+Capable of running lots of basic data operations on text or files, including computing things like MD5 or SHA hashes.
+- [warc-analyser](https://edsu.github.io/warc-analyzer/) - Proof-of-concept that analyses WARC files in your browser.
+See <https://github.com/edsu/warc-analyzer> for more information.

 ### Engage Stakeholders